CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img1.png)

 1. From the navigation menu click on **Groups** icon and click on **Active groups**.
-This will display list of all the groups that are created
+This will display list of all the groups that are created.

    ![](Images/img2.png)